SimLi1333/vidra/docs/docs/comparison/comparison.md

 **Limitations compared to Vidra**:
 - Less visibility into application-level deployments unless additional tooling (e.g., Weave GitOps UI) is used.
 - Limited out-of-the-box support for non-Git sources unless extended.
+- No multicluster support out of the box.

 ## Vidra